Natrilix SR (Indapamide)

 Frequently Asked Questions

-No, there is no evidence that Natrilix SR is addictive.
+No, Natrilix SR is not considered addictive.

 Important Disclaimer